ADGEfficiency/world-models-dev/blog-post/2019-12-25-world-models-draft.md

 ## Why do we need control?

-One task required by agents in a Markov Decision Process is credit assignment - determining which actions lead to reward.

-An agent that understands credit assignment can use this understanding to create a policy.
+Earlier we introduced the Markov Decision Process (MDP), a mathematical framework for decision making, where an agent interacts with an environment.
+One task required by agents in an MDP is credit assignment - determining which actions lead to reward.
+An agent that understands credit assignment can use this understanding to select good actions.

 In reinforcement learning, credit assignment is often learnt by a function that also learns other tasks, such as learning a low dimensional representation of a high dimensional image.
+An example of this is the action-value

 In DQN, the action-value function learns to both extract features from the observation and map them to an action.